-Taiwan is located in a subtropical area, so disastrous weather conditions due to typhoons are inevitable during the summer season.
-Precipitation in the range 2500 to 3000 mm year-1 has been recorded in the mountainous areas of Southern Taiwan and this enormous rainfall can cause floods.
+Taiwan is in a subtropical area, so disastrous weather conditions due to typhoons are inevitable during the summer.
+Precipitation in the range of $2500-3000 \text{ mm year}^{-1}$ has been recorded in the mountainous areas of southern Taiwan and this enormous rainfall can cause floods.
 If levees are not designed and constructed properly, the outcome can be disastrous.
-In general, there are several possible failure mechanisms of a levee system during floods: (1) overtopping, (2) scouring of the foundation, (3) seepage/piping of the levee body, and (4) sliding of the foundation (Ojha et al., 2001; Vrijling et al., 2011; Dos Santos et al., 2012; Zhang et al., 2013).
-These ditions (e.g. water level and seepage conditions), and the properties of the levee material (e.g. the physical and mechanical properties of the in-situ soils).
+In general, there are several possible failure mechanisms of a levee system during floods: (1) overflowing and wave overtopping, (2) scouring of the foundation, (3) seepage/piping of the levee body, and (4) foundation sliding or slope sliding of the levee (Ojha et al., 2001; Vrijling et al., 2011; Dos Santos et al., 2011; Zhang et al., 2013).
+These mechanisms are influenced by the levee's geometrical configuration, the hydraulic conditions (e.g., water level and seepage conditions), and the engineering properties of the levee backfill material and the in situ soils.

-Overtopping occurs when the flood water level exceeds the design capacity of the levee and flows over the structure, and is a common failure mechanism (Dou et al.,

-- 5 2014).
-During Hurricane Katrina, the levee system surrounding New Orleans experienced catastrophic overtopping, which was possibly due to shoaling and resulted in the inundation of approximately 80 % of the city.
-Many researchers have studied the stability of levees under overtopping flows (Seed et al., 2008a, b; Xu et al., 2012).
-The consequence of overtopping for the floodwalls in suburban areas of New Orleans, - 10 USA was the gap formed between the floodwall and the canal-side backfills.
-The builtup water pressure against the floodwall pushed over the floodwall and thus caused inundation around the navigation canal (Brandon et al., 2008; Duncan et al., 2008).
-Besides, overtopping for the levee can also erode the backfill at the protected side of the levee, leading to a loss of support from the backfill material at the protected side of the levee (Briaud et al., 2008).
+Overflowing occurs when the flood water level exceeds the design capacity of the levee and flows over the structure, and it is a common failure mechanism.
+(Dou et al., 2014) During Hurricane Katrina, the levee system surrounding New Orleans experienced catastrophic overflowing, which was possibly due to shoaling and resulted in the inundation of approximately 80% of the city.
+Many researchers have studied the stability of levees under overflowing (Seed et al., 2008a, b; Xu et al., 2012).
+The consequence of overflowing for the flood wall in suburban areas of New Orleans, USA, was the gap formed between the flood wall and the canal-side backfill.
+The built-up water pressure against the flood wall pushed over the flood wall and thus caused inundation around the navigation canal (Brandon et al., 2008; Duncan et al., 2008).
+Besides, overflowing for the levee can also erode the backfill at the protected side (also known as a landside; "protected side" is used throughout the text hereafter) of the levee, leading to a loss of support from the backfill material at the protected side of the levee (Briaud et al., 2008).
+Wave overtopping was considered as a dynamic failure mechanism and therefore it is not the main focus in this study.